 Eric served on the Board of Directors of Coro Foundation in St. Louis, Missouri from 1985 to 1987, on the Lay Advisory Board and Ethics Committee of St. Elizabeth Medical Center in Granite City from 1986 to 2001, and on the Board of Directors for the Tri-City Area United Way from 1991 to 1998.
 He currently serves on the Board of Alcoholic Rehabilitation Community House, a position he has held since 1985.

 Brian E. Konzen, Member

 Brian E. Konzen concentrates on Environmental Law, Employment Law, Municipal Law, Commercial Litigation, and Probate matters.
 Brian completed his undergraduate work at Notre Dame (B.A.
 1981), including education abroad at St. Patrick's College in Maynooth, Ireland.
 While at the University of St. Louis School of Law (J.D.
 1984), Brian distinguished himself with the Kneip Award for Appellate Advocacy (1983) and also by authoring an article published in the St. Louis University Public Law Forum (Vol. 4, No.1, 1984).
-Brian is a former Assistant City Attorney (1987-2005) and City Attorney (2005-2009) for Granite City.
+Brian is a former Assistant City Attorney (1987-2005) and current City Attorney (since 2005) for Granite City.

 Ryan Robertson, Associate